 The circle creates a space of respect and support and co-learning.
 Together we will work at hearing Indigenous voices and contemplate what respect for Indigenous ways of knowing and being means for universities.
 Members share a commitment to pursue steps, whether small or large, on the journey to create just relations with First Nations, Metis and Inuit peoples.

-The readings are in a shared OneDrive folder accessible to anyone with a UW employee or graduate student login.
+Most readings are in a shared OneDrive folder accessible to anyone with a UW employee or graduate student login.
+This month's readings are also available via the links below.
 Interested undergraduate students can contact Laura McDonald to get the readings.

 We're posting summaries of these discussions on our blog.
 You can participate there even if you can't make it to an event.
 Past readings are listed on the Reading Circle page.
 If you want notices about these events in the future, join our Indigenization mailing list: